-The Political Climate in Windham, CT is Somewhat liberal.
+The Political Climate in Windham, CT is Leaning liberal.

-Windham county flipped Republican in the most recent Presidential election, after voting Democratic in the previous four.
+Windham county voted Republican in the two most recent Presidential elections, after voting Democratic in the previous four

 The BestPlaces Liberal/Conservative Index